National Gallery Art Road Trip

 200 Years of the National Gallery

-About the Art Road Trip
+The Launch of Art Road Trip

 Sally Lockey, Director of Right Up Our Street, says, “Right Up Our Street is very excited to be a part of 'Art Road Trip'.
 As a Creative People and Places project, we consult with the community to ensure that work is relevant and co-curated on a hyper local level.
 This opportunity means that our communities are able to work hand-in-hand with the National Gallery, influencing how a national, major institution delivers its work within Doncaster.
 That’s a powerful approach to working, and a strong message to our community.
 I’m looking forward to seeing the outcome!”